 A suspended program may apply for reinstatement of registration once the deficiencies causing suspension have been corrected.
-Applications for reinstatement of a suspended program will be accepted twice annually-February 15 and at the annual August application deadline (i.e., August 22, 2016).
-The Program Director must submit a completed application at www.acvs.org/apply indicating a request for reinstatement and the current reinstatement fee to ACVS by the deadline.
+Applications for reinstatement of a suspended program will be accepted twice annually-February 15 and at the annual August application deadline (i.e., August 21, 2017).
+The Program Director must submit a completed application at www.acvs.org/apply indicating a request for reinstatement by the deadline.